 Once we have consulted with you about your options and you have made the decision to go with an implant or implants, you will see our oral surgeon partner Dr. Bruce C. Wetmore.
 To ensure you get the very best results, we believe that the surgery part of the implant process is best done by a trained surgeon.
 Oral surgery residency training typically requires four to seven years of intensive medical and surgical training.
 In our long partnership with Dr. Wetmore, we have found him to provide very comprehensive treatment planning and he employs the most state of the art surgical procedures to achieve optimal results.

 The first step will be for Dr. Wetmore to place the titanium post part of the implant into your gums.
 This is the part of the implant that replaces the root of your tooth.
 To function like the root of your tooth (e.g. making the tooth fixed to your jawbone and thus just as stable as a natural tooth) it needs to literally bond to your jawbone through a biological process called “osseointegration“.
 Unfortunately, there is no short cut for this process and it can take anywhere from 3 to 6 months.
 The good news is that this is why implants never slip or make noises like dentures sometime can.

-The next stage is for you to come back to Sage Dental and your dentist here will check that the post has successfully integrated and then he will place what is called the abutment, or connector.
+The next stage is for you to come back to Sage Dental and your dentist here will check that the post has successfully integrated and then he or she will place what is called the abutment, or connector.
 This is what connects the post to the replacement tooth or crown.
 The gum is then allowed to heal around the abutment.